Pandemic St. Patrick’s Day

 I was in Ireland.

 It was Spring Break and I was touring the Emerald Isle singing in my school’s concert choir at that time.
-(By the way U2 was on our flight and we had to wait what seemed forever for the band to be the first to vacate the plane.)
-We started in the south of the country, in its Lakes Region and rode a bus north towards Dublin before driving west to Galway and the cliffs of Moer.
+(By the way U2 was on our flight and we had to wait what seemed forever for the band to be the first to vacate the plane.
+No lie!)
+We started in the south of the country, in its Lakes Region and rode a bus north towards Dublin before driving west and taking a hard left turn towards the city of Galway and Ireland’s West Coast and heading towards its nearby cliffs of Moher.
 Ireland’s capital has a river called the River Liffey that runs straight through the city and is framed by a number of lovely bridges that are extremely wide.
 As we approached one of those bridges upon reaching the center of town, there was a palpable surge of excitement in the air.
 On both sides of the bridge numerous posters had been put up, all with the same image.
-And from what I could decipher from the bus window, the image was of a bald woman in a blue wifebeater t-shirt??
+And from what I could decipher from the bus window, the image was of a bald woman in a blue wife beater t-shirt??

 Many Dubliners speak where their mouths will barely move and the only thing that will clearly be enunciated are the consonants placed at the very end of a word.
 Keeping that in mind, after asking the driver if he knew who the woman whose picture covered practically every inch of the bridge we crossed, I got this: